microsoft/cobalt/infra/templates/gitlab-bootstrap-iac-cicd/README.md

 > **Note**: This template only sets up the **dependencies** needed to do a production ready infrastructure deployment, such as backend state, deployment credentials, Azure Contianer Reigstry and Gitlab variables.

-There are manythings deployed by this template, including:
+There are many things deployed by this template, including:

 * Backend state storage account
 * Backend state containers for this deployment